Bruno Fakhouri • March 16, 2025

 Most people don't realize this, but you should also train your AI keyboard by using it consistently for at least a week.
 During this period, it learns your unique vocabulary, common phrases, and writing style.
 Some keyboards like CleverType even allow you to import samples of your writing to speed up this learning process.

-"The first week is crucial," says Miguel Chen, mobile UX designer.
-"The more you use it, even if it seems to be making mistakes, the better it gets.
-Trust the process—it's learning your patterns."
+"The first week is crucial," notes a 2026 UX study on AI keyboard adoption.
+"The more you use it, even if it seems off initially, the better it gets.
+By day 10, most users report 80% satisfaction with predictions.
+Trust the process—the AI is genuinely learning your unique patterns."

 Do you find yourself constantly mixing up "your" and "you're"?
 Are run-on sentences your secret weakness?
 How about those pesky commas that never seem to be in the right place?